Curriculum and Instruction - MS

 This program does not lead to a recommendation for teaching licensure from USU.
 Licensure is obtained directly from the Utah State Board of Education.

-For additional information about the Curriculum & Instruction Master of Science program, contact the School of Teacher Education & Leadership or visit the department’s website at https://cehs.usu.edu/teal/graduate/master-of-science.
+For additional information and contact information about the Curriculum & Instruction Master of Science program, visit the department’s website at https://cehs.usu.edu/teal/graduate/master-of-science.

-A specialization in Interventions for Secondary Students is not currently offered.
+Interventions for Secondary Students Specialization - not currently offered